IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition_labels.md

 `block.csi.ibm.com/connectivity-type=<connectivityType>

+**Note:**<br>
-**Note:** The values for the connectivityType are the same as those for defining the HostDefiner: `nvmeofc`, `fc`, `iscsi`.
+- The values for the connectivityType are the same as those for defining the HostDefiner: `nvmeofc`, `fc`, `iscsi`.
 If an invalid label is used, this label is ignored.
+-  For more information about defining the connectivity type within the HostDefiner, see [Configuring the host definer](../configuration/configuring_hostdefiner.md)).

 ## Specifying I/O group usage